 In the project issue navigator, you can use the text search and field filters to quickly find an issue or set of issues in your project.
 You can also use preset filters, like my open issues, or use preset and field filters together for a more specific search.

-Preset filters are currently only available in classic projects.
+Preset filters are currently only available in company-managed projects.

 To find issues in your project: